NyanSatan/S5Late-8723/README.md

 * Current implementation only boots EFI images, but this can be fixed very easily by modifying the hook code

+* iPod shuffle 4 fails to boot WTF for some unobvious reason
+    * Untethered bootloader seems to work fine though

 ## Credits

 * @__gsch - for the original bug & exploit
 * q3k - for sharing a lot of research on iPod bootroms and helping me
-* CUB3D - for `ipod_sun` exploit chain which was used to make SRAM dump
+* CUB3D - for `ipod_sun` exploit chain which was used to make SRAM dump of iPod nano 6